astefanutti/metrics-aspectj/README.md

 used to register the `Metric` generated each time a _Metrics_ annotation is present on that class methods into.

 The `MetricRegistry` can be resolved with an EL expression that evaluates to a `String`.
-In that case the registry is resolved using `SharedMetricRegistries.getOrCreate(String name)`:
+In that case the registry is resolved using the [`SharedMetricRegistries.getOrCreate(String name)`](http://maginatics.github.io/metrics/apidocs/com/codahale/metrics/SharedMetricRegistries.html#getOrCreate(java.lang.String)) method:
 ```java
 import com.codahale.metrics.annotation.Timed;
 import fr.stefanutti.metrics.aspectj.Metrics;